BecaRomDev/python-doctor/README.md

 # python-doctor
-Python application that acts as a bad therapist responding vaguely yo user input.
+Python application that acts as a bad therapist responding vaguely to user input.
 9/15/2026